smishra2818/move_atp/lab08/lab08.md

 Note: You can use the Data Pump procedure for your own database and migration projects.

-## Step 4: Set Credential for ATP to access the Object Store
+## Task 4: Set Credential for ATP to access the Object Store

 In order for ATP to access the Oracle Object Storage we need to create a credential and then set the credential in the ATP database.